scala/docs.scala-lang/conduct.md

 3. **Removal from community** If a user has already been placed under moderation and returned, or has not learned to be respectful and courteous to others, it will constitute a removal from the Scala community, including all forums the Scala moderators are responsible for.

-## No Job postings
+## No Job Postings

-The scala forums will *no longer* allow job listings to be posted to the mailing list.
-While we're all *very* glad to see more and more Scala jobs, we'd prefer if these listing were kept in more appropriate forums.
+The Scala forums does not allow job listings to be posted to the mailing lists.
+While we're all *very* glad to see more and more Scala jobs, we'd prefer if these listings were kept in more appropriate forums.